 Although the vision of developing a bespoke diagnosis & personalized medical approach is tempting, it would be roughly helpful if we still have just one or two courses to choose from.
 Unfortunately, research has shown that a challenging part of circa 2.6 billion dollars assigned to drug development is lost irrevocably on behalf of testing, errors, and regulations.

-Wind of change hustle loudly also in the area of newly developed drugs.
-AI examples in healthcare analyze massive bytes of data to accelerate medicine development.
-So it happens that enormous pharmaceutical companies hire smaller AI-driven startups focused on finding new ways, paths, and gaps for drug development.
+Wind of change hustles loudly also in the area of newly developed drugs.
+AI analyzes massive bytes of data to accelerate medicine development.
+So, it happens that enormous pharmaceutical companies hire smaller AI-driven startups focused on finding new ways, paths, and gaps in drug development.
 Why?

 Every innovation involves the time and costs of departments dedicated to research and development.
 This rule is being applied to whatever we think of innovation in batteries, education systems, or healthcare.
-Use cases of AI in healthcare can be applied to every stage of drug development to:
+AI use cases in the healthcare industry can be applied to every stage of drug development to:

 - Reduce the costs of the research.